adnodev/adno/README.md

 Build both versions :

 Warning : this action requires .env.ADNOFULL and .env.ADNOLIGHT files !

 Run **yarn build** in your terminal, it will run both commands **build-full** and **build-light**

-# ADNO embedded in your website
+# Adno embedded in your website

 Available settings for the embed :